-Selected thematic objective Selected investment priority Justification for selection Transboundary Biosphere reserve Mura-Drava-Danube and ample Natura 2000 sites are situated in both countries.
+Hungarian and Croatian borders.
+As a consequence, cross-border accessibility of tourist sites is weak, hindering this way the development of tourism networks and joint tourism products.
+6 ERDF Art.
+5. 6d (protecting and restoring biodiversity and soil and promoting ecosystem services, including through Natura 2000, and green infrastructure) The region is characterized by a high biodiversity and a great variety of ecosystems.
+Hence, a number of protected areas were established, like Danube-Drava National Park, parks of nature like the swamp of Kopački rit, the Papuk mountain or the Mura - Drava Regional Park.
+Ample Natura 2000 sites are situated on both sides of the border.
 A number of exchanges of experiences in the field of the protection of natural heritage between nationally designated bodies took place in the past.
 Still, there is a great interest in the region for future cooperation to further restore and protect natural heritage.
 To ensure sustainability of wetlands and smooth management of floods specific measures of protection need to be applied, such as backwaters (oxbows), as crucial part of floodplain system be preserved and revitalized, not drying out or being left to invasive plant species.
-Use of less aggressive methods and more diversity in agriculture and the traditional ways of landuse should be promoted.
-10 - Investing in education, training and vocational training for skills and lifelong learning 10b - Investing in education, training and vocational training for skills and lifelong learning by developing and implementing joint education, vocational training and training schemes (ETC-CB) The area suffers from inequalities in the education level of the population and the draining effect of the two capital cities.
+Use of less aggressive methods and more diversity in agriculture and the traditional ways of land-use should be promoted. (enhancing institutional capacity and an efficient public administration by promoting legal and administrative The two most important preconditions of effective cross-border cooperation to be met are the existence of: • cooperation culture, territorial governance frameworks which can take care of developing and implementing cooperation strategies in a continuous manner. cooperation and cooperation between citizens and institutions) Cooperation is hindered by the poor cross-border connectivity and low level of language skills.
+In spite of these barriers cultural cooperation was developed and delivered successfully in the framework of the past CBC programme.
+However, participation in networking activities remained restricted to those entities which had most of the knowledge about the ways of cooperation, justifying the efforts to intensify and extend the cooperation in the future.
+To improve cooperation, capacity building is needed for a variety of organizations at different levels of cooperation maturity to strengthen spatial structures and address jointly the relevant bottlenecks of institutional development and policy dimensions.
+10 ETC Art.
+6 1 a (iii) (investing in skills, education and lifelong learning by developing and implementing joint education, vocational training The area suffers from inequalities in the education level of the population and the draining effect of the two capital cities.
 Level of education in general is mediocre and cross-border labour mobility is insignificant.
 Lack of mutual knowledge on the different aspects of life in both sides of the border hinders cooperation and weakens regional identity.

-National curricula in none of the MSs provide specific knowledge related to the border region or the neighbouring country.
-Infrastructure of the schools is in general in low condition in both MS, as well as rooms and equipment is rarely available to satisfy needs of new courses or modern teaching methods needed for the effective delivery of the newly introduced lessons.
+and training schemes) National curricula in none of the MSs provide specific knowledge related to the border region or the neighbouring country.
+Infrastructure of the schools is in general in low condition in both MSs, as well as rooms and equipment is rarely available to satisfy needs of new courses or modern teaching methods needed for the effective delivery of the newly introduced lessons.
 Poverty and isolation in some areas hinders access to good quality education and holds back access to joint experiences, too, therefore poverty and social vulnerability also contributes to the low level of the cooperation.

-Selected thematic objective Selected investment priority Justification for selection Project experiences show good results in past period 11 - Enhancing institutional capacity of public authorities and stakeholders and an efficient public administration 11b - Promoting legal and administrative cooperation and cooperation between citizens and institutions (ETC-CB) The two most important preconditions of effective cross-border cooperation to be met are the existence of: • cooperation culture, • territorial governance frameworks which can take care of developing and implementing cooperation strategies in a continuous manner.
-Cooperation is hindered by the poor cross-border connectivity and low level of language skills.
-In spite of these barriers cultural cooperation was developed and delivered successfully in the framework of the past CBC programme.
-However, participation in networking activities remained restricted to those entities which had most of the knowledge about the ways of cooperation, justifying the efforts to intensify and extend the cooperation in the future.
-To improve cooperation, capacity building is needed for a variety of organizations at different levels of cooperation maturity to strengthen spatial structures and address jointly the relevant bottlenecks of institutional development and policy dimensions.
+Project experiences show good results in past period.

-1.2 Justification for the financial allocation
+1.2.
+Justification for the financial allocation